 Professor of Psychiatry, Computational Medicine & Bioinformatics and Human Genetics

 Research Professor, Molecular & Behavioral Neuroscience Institute

 Co-Director, Bioinformatics Graduate Program

 Villafuerte S, Heitzeg MM, Foley S, Yau WYW, Majczenko K, Zubieta JK, Zucker RA, Burmeister M: Impulsiveness and Insular activation during reward anticipation are associated with genetic variants in GABRA2 in a family sample enriched for alcoholism.
-Molecular Psychiatry, in press (available online since April 2011).
+Mol Psychiatry.
+2012 May;17(5):511-9.